You can deduct unreimbursed employee business expenses if both of these are true:

 You're required to take classes to meet the minimum educational requirements in effect when you first got the job.

-Job-search expenses -- You can deduct expenses you incur while searching for a new job in your current occupation.
+Job-search expenses -- You can deduct expenses for searching for a new job in your current occupation.
 This is true even if you don't find one.
 Expenses you can deduct include:

 Costs of preparing or having a resume prepared